A glossary of digital twins and digital twin technology from the Digital Twin Consortium

 Digital Twin

-A digital twin is a virtual representation of real-world entities and processes, synchronized at a specified frequency and fidelity.
+A digital twin is an integrated data-driven virtual representation of real-world entities and processes, with synchronized interaction at a specified frequency and fidelity.

-Digital Twin Systems transform business by accelerating holistic understanding, optimal decision-making, and effective action.
+• Digital Twin Systems transform business by accelerating and automating holistic understanding, continuous improvement, decision-making, and interventions through effective action.

-Digital Twins use real-time and historical data to represent the past and present and simulate predicted futures.
+• Digital Twin Systems are built on integrated and synchronized IT/OT/ET systems, use real-time and historical data to represent the past and present, and simulate predicted futures

 Alternate, non-preferred terms